josephbisaillon/amqplib-lite/README.md

 Use this lightweight library to integrate with rabbitmq.

-All implementation is built into the listener service, simply use listener.start and pass it your configuration
+All implementation is built into the listener service.

 One connection is used per client instance, this connection can open up multiple channels, each channel is a connection to one Queue and will have a message callback function that you pass into it.
+The callback function for the has a channel binded tied to it for publishing.

 ## [Documentation](https://cdn.rawgit.com/josephbisaillon/amqplib-lite/master/jsdoc_build/docs/index.html)

 ## Features
 1. Subscriber functionality

-~~2.
-Publisher functionality (coming soon)~~
+2. Publisher functionality

 ~~3.
 Test using mock service (TBA)~~